 Advanced Therapy Skills.

-Prerequisite: Jackson: Admission to the MAMFT/CO program or consent of the instructor.
+Prerequisite: Admission to the MAMFT/CO program or consent of the instructor.

-Prerequisite: Orlando: Admission to MAC program and PSY501.
 Students learn about treatment processes developed from additional treatment models and develop more advanced helping skills.
 Particular attention is given to interpersonal processes in counseling.
 Students practice skills under professional supervision.